ludvigeriksson/TimeUntilAlarm/README.md

 # TimeUntilAlarm
 by Ludvig Eriksson

-TimeUntilAlarm is a jailbreak tweak that shows the time remaining until the alarms go off
+TimeUntilAlarm is a jailbreak tweak that shows the time remaining until the alarms go off.
+As of version 1.1.0 it can also show the time until the next active alarm on the lock screen.

 It is available for free from [BigBoss](http://moreinfo.thebigboss.org/moreinfo/depiction.php?file=timeuntilalarmDp)